xzhou110/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > Building an execution pipeline from standard input

+echo "abc" | xargs mkdir